Employer Information

 Main duties of the placement

 On the NNU, F2s are responsible for newborn physical examinations on the maternity ward, daily review of transitional care babies, and working on the NNU.
-They will be trained in newborn life support and provide cover for higher risk deliveries on the delivery suite.
+They will be trained in newborn life support and work as part of a team to provide care for higher risk deliveries on the delivery suite.

-There are opportunities to attend Paediatric outpatient clinics and to gain experience in Community Paediatrics.
+There are opportunities to attend Paediatric outpatient clinics and to gain experience in Paediatric Neurodisability.

-By the end of the placement the foundation doctor can expect to be able to take a targeted and thorough Paediatric history and be able to examine children of all ages in order to be able to formulate a differential diagnosis and initial management plan, be confident at blood taking and cannulation at all ages and to be able to deal with common Paediatric emergencies and common Paediatric conditions.
+By the end of the placement the foundation doctor can expect to be able to take a targeted and thorough Paediatric history and be able to examine children of all ages in order to be able to formulate a differential diagnosis and initial management plan, perform venepuncture and cannulation at all ages and to be able to deal with common Paediatric emergencies and common Paediatric conditions.
 They will also be expected to achieve competence in newborn life support, perform newborn infant examinations and recognise the sick neonate.

 Typical working pattern in this placement